Biolaminin 121 LN (LN121)

 Intestinal cellsBiorelevant culture of intestinal cells on Biolaminin substrates Laminin expression in the intestine The small intestine contains mucosal epithelial invaginations called […]VIEW application

-Hepatocytes and hepatoblastsBiorelevant culture of hepatocytes on Biolaminin substrates Laminins play a vital role in liver progenitor cell-mediated regeneration The liver contains […]VIEW application
+Hepatocytes and hepatoblastsBiorelevant culture of liver cells on Biolaminin substrates Several laminins play a vital role in liver progenitor cell-mediated regeneration The […]VIEW application

 Sasaki T., Takagi J., Giudici C., Yamada Y., Arikawa-Hirasawa E., Deutzmann R., Timpl R., Sonnenberg A., Bächinger H.P., Tongeh D.